usds/website-staging/_news-and-blog/2023-10-17-solutions-by-families-for-families.md

 # Carousel (Edit this)
 carousel_title: "Solutions by Families, for Families"
-carousel_summary: "How we’re working with people across the country to pilot new ways of supporting families during the critical early years — By Maya Uppaluru Mechenbier, Alana Buroff, Alex Bornkessel, Allison Abbott, and Whitney Robinson This blog is part two in a …"
+carousel_summary: "How we’re working with people across the country to pilot new ways of supporting families during the critical early years of childhood."
 # partial path to image
 carousel_image: /news-and-blog/2023-10-17-solutions-by-families-for-families-img/carousel-families-card.jpg
 # accessibility text for image